Asymptotic Pad\'e Predictions up to Six Loops in QCD and Eight Loops in $\lambda\phi^4$

-In this Section we shall explore the accuracies obtained using various scenarios where we input none, one or two of $\gamma_{4,4}$ and $\gamma_{4,3}$.
+We shall now explore the accuracies obtained using various scenarios where we input none, one or two of $\gamma_{4,4}$ and $\gamma_{4,3}$.
 First of all, as we did in the case of the QCD $\beta$-function, in view of the incomplete success of the negative fitting range at four loops, we performed some trials of a positive range.
 We find that the positive range performs terribly for APAP and also in general for the ``w.~QC'' case; but the AAPAP ``w/o~QC'' results are comparable with the negative range case, and for $\gamma_{4,0}$, actually slightly better.
 We refrain from presenting a complete set of Tables, but when the time comes we shall present some results for $\gamma_4(N_F=3)$ for comparison.
-Accordingly, for the remainder of this Section our results will refer to a negative fitting range $0\le N\le N_{\rm min}$ unless otherwise stated; in fact, we find no evidence that any moderate increase in the fitting range improves the accuracy of the coefficients of powers of $N_F$ at either four or five loops.
+Accordingly, for the remainder of this Section our results will refer to a negative fitting range $[-N_{\rm min},0]$ unless otherwise stated; in fact, we find no evidence that any moderate increase in the fitting range improves the accuracy of the coefficients of powers of $N_F$ at either four or five loops.
 In Ref.~\cite{wap1}, predictions were given at five loops using AAPAP both with and without including the quartic Casimirs at four loops.
 Now that we are able to compare with the exact five-loop results as given for QCD in Ref.~\cite{chet2} and for a general gauge group in Ref.~\cite{york3}, we find (in contrast to the case of the $\beta$-function) that, as for the four-loop quark mass anomalous dimension, the distinction in accuracy between omitting and retaining the quartic Casimirs throughout is not clear-cut.